 Drivers And Software

-It is important to remember that setting up your printer and connecting to the Wi-Fi is not the end of your journey – there is one final step that is all too often overlooked, but which will determine whether or not your printer is actually usable.
+It is important to remember that setting up your printer and connecting to the Wi-Fi is not the end of your journey.
+There is one final step that is all too often overlooked, but which will determine whether your printer is actually usable.

-Remembering to do this early on can save you a lot of stress and headaches, later on, so try and remember to make this a priority!
+Remembering to do this early on can save you a lot of stress and headaches, later on, so try to remember to make this a priority!

-Before you are able to use your Brother printer, you will need to download and install the driver – this is the software that can help your computer data be translated into a format that can be read and understood by your specific printer.
+Before you can use your Brother printer, you will need to download and install the driver.
+This is the software that can help your computer data be translated into a format that can be read and understood by your specific printer.

 Windows users can download drivers by heading to the “Downloads” section of the Brother website, finding your item, and selecting the option to download the “Full Driver and Software Package”.